 Important assessment information

-Math assessment will open July 12, 2017 and closes September 15, 2017.
+Math assessment will open March 1, 2019 and closes May 17, 2019 (the 11th day of classes).
 This assessment will not affect your acceptance into the program.
 The assessment session is 60 minutes.
 The earlier you write the assessment, the faster we can process your results.

 When and where can I write?